Horseshoe Farm Nature Preserve

 - There is no running water on site so be sure to bring your own.

 - Park Manager Amy Eckberg

 - Assistant Park Manager Hannah Lee

 - Assistant Park Manager Jason Kiser

 - Surrounded on three sides by the Neuse River, Horseshoe Farm Nature Preserve consists of primarily undeveloped pastures and woodland areas.
 The upland fields have been farmed as crops or used as pasture for generations.
 The floodplain forests adjacent to the Neuse River are designated by the State of North Carolina as a Significant Natural Heritage Area due to the presence of bottomland hardwood forests, wetlands, and a system of natural river levees.
 The most recent use for the land prior to the City’s 1994 purchase was as a farmhouse and horse pasture.
-With the help of a grant, plans are underway to renovate the farmhouse for future use as exhibit and interpretation space, however at this time, the farmhouse is not accessible.
+With the help of a grant, the farmhouse has been renovated for nature education, temporary office space, and future use for expansion of interpretive information.

 - Keep pets on a leash at all times.
 Pets can cause harm to plants, wildlife and people.